baodrate/snap-sync/README.md

 ## First run

-If you have never synced to the paticular target device (first run), `snap-sync` will take care to create the necessary target file-structure to store the snapshot.
+If you have never synced to the paticular target device (first run), `dsnap-sync` will take care to create the necessary target file-structure to store the snapshot.
 As an option you can prepend a backup-path.